 9. Don’t Forget About Accessories

 The right accessories can bring a simple outfit to life and are key to switching up your look.
 Statement pieces are great, but just like the rest of your closet, look to pieces that offer the most bang for your buck and will work with most things in your closet.
 Invest in a few pairs of great shoes or bags, and feel free to go the less expensive route for trendy pieces that may not have staying power.

 10. Find a Signature Piece

-Whether it’s an antique piece of jewelry passed down for generations or an amazing arsenal of super crazy sunglasses, adding a signature piece into the mix will give your wardrobe major personality.
+Whether it’s an antique piece of jewelry passed down for generations, an eye-catching handbag, or an amazing arsenal of super crazy sunglasses, adding a signature piece into the mix will give your wardrobe major personality.
 Like the rest of your apparel, your signature piece deserves a little thought, so take the time to find something that fits in with the rest of your aesthetic.
 You don’t need much to make a big impact, so invest in a few key items that will stand the test of time.

 Are you ready for a closet revamp?
 Tell us about your ideal wardrobe in the comments!

 Fall is right around the corner, and we're getting amped up for our next session of Selfmade, Brit + Co's 10-week interactive startup school.
 Designed to help you create a new business or grow your existing one, this course is personally led by Brit + Co founder Brit Morin and co-founder Anjelika Temple, and supported by more than a dozen of the top female entrepreneurs, creatives, and investors in the country.
 Students receive personalized coaching on everything from how to get out of your comfort zone to how to scale your business, and everything in between.
 And now, thanks to Office Depot, even more of you can join the course!